Food Science and Technology (Master’s)

 Transforming Food Processing for a Healthy and Sustainable Diet

-Food technology and nutrition already inspired you during your bachelor's degree?
-Then you can expand and deepen your knowledge in the MSc.
-Food Science and Technology.
-New Food aims to feed a growing population in a healthier, more sustainable and more diverse way.
-We prepare our students to make production processes more sustainable, to close cycles and to integrate alternative sources of raw materials into their diets.
+Were you already enthusiastic about food technology and nutrition in your Bachelor’s degree?
+Then you can expand your knowledge in the MSc.
+Food Science and Technology you can expand and deepen your knowledge.
+New Food aims to provide a growing population with a healthier, more sustainable and more varied diet.
+We prepare our students to make production processes more sustainable, close cycles, and integrate alternative sources of raw materials into their diet.
 In the MSc.
-Food Science and Technology, you can deepen and advance knowledge and ideas directly in excellently equipped laboratories with state-of-the-art technology and pilot plants.
-Are you ready to help shape the future of food?
+Food Science and Technology, you can deepen and advance your knowledge and ideas directly in excellently equipped laboratories with state-of-the-art technology and pilot plants.
+Are you ready to help shape the future of food supply?
 Then become part of an exciting culinary revolution.

 • The No. 1 in Germany